Vermont/Sunset station

-Vermont/Sunset station is an underground rapid transit (known locally as a subway) station on the B Line of the Los Angeles Metro Rail system.
+Vermont/Sunset station is an underground rapid transit station on the B Line of the Los Angeles Metro Rail system.
 It is located under Vermont Avenue at its intersection with Sunset Boulevard, after which the station is named, in the Los Feliz, Silver Lake, and Little Armenia neighborhoods of East Hollywood in Los Angeles.

 The intersection of Vermont and Sunset is home to three major area hospitals: Kaiser Permanente Los Angeles Medical Center, Children's Hospital Los Angeles and Hollywood Presbyterian Medical Center.

 The station also provides elevator access outside Kaiser Permanente, directly adjacent to and across the street from the main subway station entrance.

 Service

 Station layout

 Vermont/Sunset is a two-story station; the top level is a mezzanine with ticket machines while the bottom is the platform level.
 The station uses a simple island platform with two tracks.

 Connections

 As of 10 September 2023, the following connections are available: